How do different Swiss cities celebrate Oktoberfest?

 For those seeking big celebrations - Zurich is the place to be!
 The city celebrates with a number of huge parties at various traditional beer gardens and purpose-built beer tents.
 Two of the most popular venues include the Züri-Wiesn and the Oktoberfest Bauschänzli.

-The Züri-Wiesn is perfectly located for those who wish to enjoy a cold beer and be within touching distance of public transport back home, as the venue for the celebration is Zurich’s main train station!
+The Züri-Wiesn is perfectly located for those who wish to enjoy a cold beer and be within touching distance of public transport back home, as the venue for the celebration is Zurich HB!
 This truly unique location is not only convenient, but also provides a stunning setting for a night of traditional (Swiss-)German fun from the last week of September until mid-October!

-Oktoberfest Bauschänzli, another cornerstone of Zurich’s Oktoberfest celebrations, takes place on an artificial island on the city's main river.
-Celebrations here take place a little later, starting near the beginning of October and continuing to the first week of November.
+Oktoberfest Bauschänzli, another cornerstone of Zurich’s Oktoberfest celebrations, takes place on an artificial island on the city's main river near Bürkliplatz.
+Celebrations here take place a little later, starting in the second week of October and continuing to the second week of November.

 Across the canton, there are a number of great Oktoberfest events that are well worth a visit.
-Winterthur (mid-October to early November) and Baden in Canton Aargau (Thursday through Saturday during the last two weeks of October) also have their own events to celebrate the Bavarian tradition.
+Winterthur (mid-October to early November) and Baden in Canton Aargau (late October to early November) also have their own events to celebrate the Bavarian tradition.

 Video: YouTube / Züri-Wiesn – Unser Oktoberfest